 It is essential that a separate support mechanism is set up amongst colleagues, both inside and outside the Council.
 This may be a separate formal charity committee or informal group of helpers.
-The Town Council Support Officer can assist but it is not within the function or scope of the Town Council Support

-Officer to undertake administrative or other duties for the Mayors Charity as this is not a formal civic function.
+The Support Officer / Assistant to the Town Clerk & RFO can assist but it is not within their function or scope to undertake administrative or other duties as this is not a formal civic function.